haohan723/DistributedDeepLearning/S1 Keras Introduction/README.md

 * CNTK
 2. Switch Backends
 3. Abstract Keras Backend
-4. How to use Abstract Keras Backend
+4. Abstract Keras Backend Functions
 ### Topic/Concept 3 – Design and compile a model
 In this course we will be covering the following topics:
 1. Functional API vs Sequential Model
 2. Special Use cases of Functional API
 3. Design and Compile a Model Summary
 4. Bidirectional LSTM Model with Keras Functional API and Sequential Model
 ### Topic/Concept 4 – Keras Model Training, Evaluation and Prediction
 We will be talking about the following topics in this video:
 1. General Steps of building a Keras Model